Deodato Arellano: Early life and career

-Arellano was born on July 26, 1844, in Bulacan, Bulacan to Juan Arellano and Mamerta de la Cruz.
+Arellano was born on July 26, 1844, in Maysantol, Bulacan, Bulacan to Juan Arellano and Mamerta de la Cruz.
 Their family surname was replaced to Arellano conforming to the 1849 order of then Governor-General of the Philippines Narciso Clavería y Zaldúa to standardize conventions on family names.
 Arellano went to Ateneo Municipal de Manila (now known as Ateneo de Manila University) to study about bookkeeping.
 He became an assistant clerk at the weaponry division of the artillery corps of the Spanish military, the Maestranza de Artilleria.
-His first wife, Paula Rivera, died and became a widower but he later married Hilaria del Pilar (a sister of Marcelo H. del Pilar), on April 22, 1877.
+His first wife, Paula Rivera, died and became a widower but he later married Hilaria Gatmaitan del Pilar (a sister of Marcelo H. del Pilar), on April 22, 1877.

 Like his brother in law, Arellano was an active Freemason, hailing from Logia Lusong No. 185.
 Buan was his masonic name.
 He also solicited funds for Filipino expatriates in Spain when del Pilar had to flee to Spain, because of allegedly subversive articles that appeared in the Filipino newspaper that del Pilar published, the Diariong Tagalog (Tagalog Newspaper).
 He was also part of the short-lived La Propaganda, a movement founded by his brother-in-law del Pilar and Mariano Ponce, which sought reforms in the political landscape of the Philippines.